Why cryptocurrency owes so much to Cyprus? Isn’t it a weird question you’ve ever heard?

 I’m not a fan of strong declarations.
 However, if I made an assumption that nowadays everyone has heard of bitcoin, I won’t probably be much wrong.
-Have you ever imagined that actually Cyprus has ignited the interest towards blockchain (technology behind the cryptocurrency) and made people consider it seriously?
+At first, when you hear that cryptocurrency might owe something to Cyprus, you would be surprised a little bit.
+But, actually Cyprus has ignited the interest towards blockchain (technology behind the cryptocurrency) and made people consider it seriously.
 Let’s talk about it.

-Bitcoin, which many of us consider it the same as cryptocurrency or blockchain, was created in January 2009.
-However, despite this fact, cryptocurrency was almost ignored by ordinary people until 2017.
-Before, it was seen as a revolution of anarchists who don’t like the concept of centralized control and a game of IT nerds who write complicated programming codes day and night.
-All of that changed in 2017, the simple citizens changed their mind and jumped into it to take a share of such hot pie.
-It happened for some reasons which I will mention below.
+Bitcoin, which many consider it equal to cryptocurrency or blockchain, was created in January 2009.
+Despite this fact, ordinary people almost ignored cryptocurrency until 2017.
+Before, it was as a revolution of anarchists who don’t like the concept of centralized control.
+And a game of IT nerds who write complicated programming codes day and night.
+All of that changed in 2017.
+The simple citizens changed their mind and jumped into it to take a share of such hot pie.
+And it happened for some reasons which I will mention below.

-Bitcoin or blockchain - it’s not only a buy/sell digital currency and make easy speculative gains or losses.
+In conclusion, bitcoin or blockchain – it’s not only a buy/sell digital currency and make easy speculative gains or losses.
 Blockchain allows you to build your project or startup.
 There are many platforms which can be used for that.
 The first and the most known is Ethereum.
 However, it requires more electricity than the whole Cyprus consumes.
-Today there are more advanced, efficient and cheaper blockchain platforms such as Stellar, EOS, NEO, NEM etc. As a founder of Cyprus Job Market I carefully monitor blockchain development to spot any useful tool in order to make job search in Cyprus even better.
-At the same time, we are open to interesting collaborations and ideas based on new blockchain technologies.
+Today there are more advanced, efficient and cheaper blockchain platforms such as Stellar, EOS, NEO, NEM etc. As a founder of Cyprus Job Market I carefully monitor blockchain development.
+To spot any useful tool in order to make job search in Cyprus even better.